wp-plugins/nextgen-facebook/readme.txt

 == Shortcodes ==

-You can add one or more social sharing buttons to your content by using the `[ngfb /]` shortcode.
+You can add one or more social sharing buttons to your content by using the `[ngfb/]` shortcode.
 For example:

 `
-[ngfb buttons="facebook, gplus, linkedin, pinterest, stumbleupon, tumblr, twitter" /] `
+[ngfb buttons="facebook, gplus, linkedin, pinterest, stumbleupon, tumblr, twitter"/] `

 Note: **The "Enable Shortcode" option must be enabled on the NGFB settings page**, and like all other methods used to add NGFB social buttons (enabled from the settings page, widget, etc.), the **Pinterest button will only show on posts with a *featured* or *attached* image**.